seppestas/maclike-windows-keyboard-layout/README.md

 Maclike dead keys for ISO keyboards
 -----------------------------------

-A layout for ANSI (US style) keyboards.
+A layout for ISO (UK style) keyboards.
 Primarily targetting HP "UK English" keyboards.

 This layout is based on the English-UK keyboard layout.
 All default acute